poetsec/python-concepts/README.md

 ## Handling Errors with Try and Except Statements
 - `try` and `except` statements can be used to keep a program running to completeion instead of crashing entirely when an error is encountered.
 - You can also have a simple `except` statement without specifying the error it catches, and it will catch all types of errors.

+## Lists
+- A list is a value that contains values in an ordered sequence.
+The values inside of a list are called items.
+- An integer index for an item's position inside of the list is used to access that item i.e. `list[4]` would call the item at index 4.
+The first item is at index 0.
+- Lists start at 0 and go up, but you can also use negative integers.
+Negative integers start from the end of the list and go forward. `[-1]` refers to the last item in the list.
+- An index calls a single item from a list while a slice calls multiple items from a list.
+The slice `[1:3]` would start at item 1 and go up to, but not including, item 3.
+- You can leave out the values on either side of the semicolon when creating a slice.
+Leaving out the value before the semicolon will begin the slice at item 0.
+Leaving out the value after the semicolon will end the slice with the last item in the list.
+Leaving out both values will run the slice the entire length of the list.
+- There is a list function (`list()` that takes a value and splits it up into a list.